-The following considerations might also apply, depending on how you are planning to run jobs.
+The following recommendations might also apply, depending on how you are planning to run jobs.

 - For Desmond, a cluster with an Infiniband or Gigabit network is recommended if you want to use more than a single (multicore) CPU.
 Infiniband gives better scaling with the number of CPUs than Gigabit.